andrewvaughan/email-signatures/README.md

 ### Cloudflare or other WAF users

-If you host your pages via a domain name that is hosted by Cloudflare, you may need to create a rule to prevent bot scraping or other email obfuscations.
-Whitelist the script's user agent, `Email Signature Generator/1.0` to do so without over-exposing yourself.
+If you host your Pages via a domain name that is hosted by Cloudflare or another provider that provides scrape-prevention services, you may need to create a rule to allow this script to function properly.
+Whitelist the script's user-agent, `Email Signature Generator/1.0`, to do so without over-exposing yourself.

 For example, you may choose to use a similar Cloudflare rule to:

 ```text
 (http.user_agent contains "Email Signature Installer" and http.host eq "signatures.andrewvaughan.io")